Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 sed '144s/hello/world/' input.txt > output.txt
 ```

-If no addresses are given, the command is performed on all lines.
+If no addresses are given, the command is performed on **all lines**.
 The following command replaces the word ‘hello’ with ‘world’ on all lines in the input file:

 ```bash
 sed 's/hello/world/' input.txt > output.txt